Rockbridge Network: Donors, members, and connections

 Multiple people associated with the Rockbridge Network became important figures in Trump's second administration.
 Some of them are pictured here: James Blair, Scott Bessent, Marco Rubio, and JD Vance.

 The group is backed by Silicon Valley figures, including some without a history of political donations or investments.
 Other funds come from traditional Republican donors looking for new, innovative organizations to give to.

 Major donors include Rebekah Mercer, Tyler Winklevoss, Cameron Winklevoss, and Peter Thiel.
 Vance and Thiel have a long history of working together, with Thiel backing many of Vance's commercial and political ventures.
+Donald Trump Jr. is also a member.

 As of November 2024, Rockbridge membership costs ranged from $100,000 for a "limited partner" to $1,000,000 for a "principal partner".
-The group had about 125 members as of 2023 and about 150 by November 2024.
+The group had about 125 members in 2023 and about 150 by November 2024.

 Rockbridge has held a number of meetings and conferences, including two annual summits.
-Speakers at these events have included Donald Trump, Donald Trump Jr., Tucker Carlson, Marc Andreessen, Blake Masters, Steve Wynn, David O. Sacks, Woody Johnson, Scott Bessent, Robert F. Kennedy Jr., Tulsi Gabbard, Steve Witkoff, Susie Wiles, Leonard Leo, Palmer Luckey, and Russell Brand.
+Speakers at these events have included Donald Trump, Donald Trump Jr., Tucker Carlson, Marc Andreessen, Blake Masters, Steve Wynn, David Sacks, Woody Johnson, Scott Bessent, Robert F. Kennedy Jr., Tulsi Gabbard, Steve Witkoff, Susie Wiles, Leonard Leo, Palmer Luckey, and Russell Brand.
 The New York Times also reported that Tom Emmer was slated to speak at a Rockbridge conference in April 2022.
 Other affiliates include Marco Rubio, Howard Lutnick, Ken Howery, and Luke Nosek.

 Rockbridge Korea is headed by chairperson Kim Hae-young.
 Its board includes Chung Yong-jin (chair of Shinsegae Group), former Korean Prime Minister Kim Boo-kyum, former Finance Minister Bahk Jae-wan, Taiwanese businessman Richard Tsai of Fubon Financial Holding Co., and Park Byung-eun, head of 1789 Partners.

 Response

 The New York Times wrote of the Rockbridge Network and other organizations that were fundraising outside the established fundraising mechanisms for the Republican party:

 The willingness of donors to organize on their own underscores the migration of power and money away from the official organs of the respective parties, which are required to disclose their donors, to outside groups that often have few disclosure requirements.

-On his podcast, America's Fractured Politics, Washington, D.C.-based activist and attorney Mark Mansour expressed multiple concerns about the Rockbridge Network:
+On his podcast, America's Fractured Politics, Washington, D.C.-based activist and attorney Mark Mansour expressed concerns about the Rockbridge Network:

 One of the most troubling aspects of Rockbridge's approach is the way it blurs the line between politics and business.
 By investing in companies that align with their ideological goals, they're creating a feedback loop where political power and economic power reinforce each other.
 This is a classic example of what political scientists call state capture, the process by which private interests take control of public institutions for their own benefit.